 Sprinkle the seasoning mixture on both sides of the fish.

 Place the fish on the grill and cook for 7 minutes.
 Turn the fish and coat it with the butter sauce.
 Cook for about 7 more minutes.

-Once the fish reaches an internal temperature of at least 145 F, remove it from the heat, drizzle it with olive oil.
+Once the fish reaches an internal temperature of at least 145 F, remove it from the heat, and drizzle it with olive oil.